polkadot-fellows/RFCs/text/000x-assethub.md

 ## Performance, Ergonomics, and Compatibility

 ### Performance
 This change is not expected to have a significant impact on the overall performance of the Polkadot Asset Hub.
-However, it is crucial to monitor the network closely, especially in the initial stages after implementation, to identify and mitigate any potential issues.
+However, monitoring the network closely, especially in the initial stages after implementation, is crucial to identify and mitigate any potential issues.

 Additionally, a supplementary proposal aims to augment the network's adaptability: